Ryo-N7/Ryo-N7.github.io/aboutme.md

 title: About Me
 ---

-Born in Japan, grew up in America and Israel, having also lived Germany, and currently residing in the United Kingdom, I'm quite proud to say that I am a citizen of the world!
+Born in Japan, grew up in America and Israel, having also lived Germany, and currently residing in London (UK), I'm quite proud to say that I am a citizen of the world!

 Recently finished a **MSc. in Industrial-Organizational and Business Psychology** at the University College London (UCL).
 My main interests is research in consumer behavior, behavioral economics, and influencing/motivating behavioral change for the public good.

-My interest in R comes from my belief in the need for more **reproducibility** and **accountability** in psychological and consumer research that can be attained by using R, GitHub, and other open-source software to facilitate increased **transparency** between researchers and the general public.
+My interest in R comes from my belief in the need for more **reproducibility** and **accountability** in psychological and consumer research that can be attained by using R, GitHub, and other open-source software/tools to facilitate increased **transparency** between researchers and the general public.

 Other interests include Soccer/Football, Star Wars, and of course Data Science!

-**Currently looking for full-time opportunities!**
+_**Currently looking for full-time opportunities!**_

 **Contact**: ryonakagawara[at]gmail[dot]com